4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

         - name: "12 Hours"
           data: ENCLB870JCZ.hic

-Now run the tool, and wait for completion to look at your data:
+Run the tool, and wait for completion to look at your data:

 .. code-block::